torvista/Zen_Cart-Backup_MYSQL_Plugin/readme.txt

-Jun 2010 - Updated to v1.4 - includes PHP 5.3 fixes and smarter detection of whether exec() is disabled Dec 9/2011 - Updated to v1.5 - with additional file to register page for 1.5.0 July 3/2012 - Updated to better detect and avoid display of files that aren't related to backups
+Jun 2010 - Updated to v1.4 - includes PHP 5.3 fixes and smarter detection of whether exec() is disabled Dec 9/2011 - Updated to v1.5 - with additional file to register page for 1.5.0 July 3/2012 - Updated to better detect and avoid display of files that aren't related to backups June 12/2015 - Updated avoid inserting null value for integer field when restoring data.

-July 8/2014 - Updated to utilize ZipArchive if present, use OS independent path detection for mysql / mysqldump, and support additional characters in passwords.